 If you are based in the capital check out my Sustainable Day Out in Dublin for a list of fabulous craft stores.

-And for the knitter in your life take a look at my post on Knitting
+And for the knitter in your life take a look at my article on Knitting

 La Jewellery in the UK make fabulous pieces from recycled brass and fair-minded silver.